TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 Don't worry if you don't know all the commands yet or if they aren't quite sticking in your memory yet.
 They will soon be seared into your brain as you use them over and over in future Odin projects.

-In later Git lessons, we will cover some of the more advanced Git features, such as branches, which will further expand your abilities and make you more productive.
+In later Git lessons, we will cover some of the more advanced Git features, such as branches.
+They will further expand your abilities and make you more productive.

 For now, concentrate on using the basics of Git that you've learned here with all of your projects from now on.
 You will soon know each of the basic Git commands from memory!